JTraversa/Omisario/README.md

 Notes:

-Our live deployment has 1 bug currently:
+Our live deployment has the following bugs currently:

-A visual bug that fails to properly display pBTC balances
+1. A visual bug that fails to properly display pBTC balances

 That said, if you have node already installed, we recommend the local build which does not have these issues.